L13/vscode-projects/README.md

 * `Compare with Selected` - Compare the folder, workspace or project with the current selection.
 Requires [Diff Folders](https://marketplace.visualstudio.com/items?itemName=L13RARY.l13-diff).
 * `Compare with Workspace` - Compares the folder, workspace or project with the current workspace.
 Requires [Diff Folders](https://marketplace.visualstudio.com/items?itemName=L13RARY.l13-diff).
 * `Open in Diff Folders` - Opens the folder, workspace or project in Diff Folders.
 Requires [Diff Folders](https://marketplace.visualstudio.com/items?itemName=L13RARY.l13-diff).
+* `Copy Path` - Copy the path of the project, repository or workspace to the clipboard.
 * `Rename` - Change the name of a project.
 * `Delete` - Delete the project.